30 sec brief

 When you’re self-employed, you may have to foot the entire cost of your family’s health insurance.
 To ease the sting, the government offers a tax break.
 You can subtract your family’s insurance premiums from your taxable income.
 The government allows the same thing for qualified long-term care insurance policies too.

-3. You can deduct health savings account (HSA) contributions
+3. You can deduct contributions to your health savings account (HSA)

 Often, high-deductible health plans mean paying more for healthcare out of pocket.
 One way to make it more affordable is by pairing your insurance with a health savings account (HSA).
 These accounts offer three different tax breaks.
 Contributions reduce your taxable income, the growth is tax-free, and taking money out for qualified expenses is penalty-free.